Electoral services privacy statement

 We will be unable to fulfil legal obligations associated with the organisation, preparation and conducting of elections within Cheltenham Borough Council.

 Failure to respond to requests to register will result in the individual being unable to vote and they may be liable to a fine.

-Failure by to respond to a Household Enquiry Form is an offence, punishable on conviction by a fine of up to £1000
+Failure by to respond to a CCB or Canvass Form is an offence, punishable on conviction by a fine of up to £1000.

 You may find it difficult to obtain credit as credit reference agencies use the electoral register to confirm information supplied on applications for credit or other contracts i.e. mobile phone.

 Are any decisions about you made by automatic means?

 This right does not apply when processing is required for the performance of a public task – such as maintaining the electoral register.

 However section 11 of the Data Protection Act 1988 continues which allows electors the right to exclude them from the edited register (also known as the open register) on a personal basis (or until further notice).
 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by a person, company or organisation.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

 You can make a request to object to the use of your contact information that you have already given.